Plural voting: United Kingdom

-In the United Kingdom, up to 1948, people affiliated with a university were allowed a vote in both a university constituency and their home constituency, and property owners could vote in the constituencies where their property lay and that in which they lived, if they were different.
+In the United Kingdom, up to 1948, people affiliated with a university were allowed a vote in both a university constituency and their home constituency.
+Also property owners could vote in the constituencies where their property lay and also the constituency in which they lived, if they were different.
+This was seen as unfair and the Chartists spoke out against plural voting as early as 1842.
+However it was only finally abolished in Parliamentary elections in 1948.

 In 1892 George Shaw-Lefevre MP stated:

 I have myself five votes for five different constituencies—not that I have sought the votes by purchasing property for that purpose; but they have come to me accidentally on account of holding property in different places.
 Two are occupation votes, two freehold votes, and one is for a University.
 But I know many who have a great many more votes than five.
 I think it was Sir Robert Fowler, a late Member of this House, who used to boast that he had no fewer than thirteen votes in different constituencies, and that he was able at one General Election to record them all.
 Then there is the well-known case of the Oxford tutor—a man who had eighteen different qualifications, and, at the Election of 1874, voted in respect of these different qualifications eighteen times.
 But this case pales before one I heard of recently.
 A clergyman of the Church of England, who has a hobby for acquiring qualifications in different constituencies, has been able to obtain fifty votes in different places, and I was informed that at a certain General Election he contrived to vote in no fewer than forty different places.

 After 1910, the Liberal government was intent on passing a Plural Voting Bill that sought to prevent electors who appeared on the electoral register more than once from voting more than once.
 Liberal and Unionist headquarters were in agreement that 29 seats were won by Unionists in December 1910 because of plural voting.
-The bill actually passed third reading, but before the bill could pass into law, the Great War started and the bill was shelved.
-These practices were finally abolished for parliamentary elections by the Representation of the People Act 1948, which first applied in the 1950 General Election.
-However, plural voting for local government elections continued until it was abolished, outside the City of London, by the Representation of the People Act 1969.
-It still exists in the City of London.
+The bill passed third reading, but before it could pass into law, World War I started and the bill was shelved.
+Plural voting was finally abolished for parliamentary elections by the Representation of the People Act 1948, which first applied in the 1950 general election.

+Plural voting was used in local government elections for many years.
+It was abolished in Great Britain, outside the City of London, by the Representation of the People Act 1969.

+Plural voting is still used in elections in the City of London, with a City business having a number of votes based on its number of employees.